 Posts Finally Working!

 The MySQL information hadn’t changed.
-I tried changing the database password and updating the settings — nope, no good.
-I could view the db in phpmyadmin, and it was just fine.
+I tried changing the database password and updating the settings—nope, no good.
+I could view the DB in PHPMyAdmin, and it was just fine.
 I could back up the database there, and change things, and I was using the same login information.
 So why couldn’t WordPress do anything?

-We’ve been using 1&1 for at least a year or so now, I think, and haven’t had any real complaints.
+We’ve been using 1&1 (now Ionos) for at least a year or so now, I think, and haven’t had any real complaints.
 I hate calling anybody’s tech support, but they’re usually better than most, as they haven’t outsourced that to India.
 Reluctantly, I finally called.

 If you ever call 1&1 and “Grace” answers, just hang up and try again.
 Better yet, keep her tied up on the phone and try from another line, just to be sure you’ll get someone else.
 She simply can’t understand English well enough to function in any job that requires telephone interaction, and her technical skills seem to be abysmal (it was hard to tell, considering the language issue).
 I was on the phone for more than 90 minutes, and couldn’t get anywhere.
 I kept asking to speak to her supervisor, and she kept being obstructionist.